Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 2.2) Urinary Tract Infection (UTI)

-UTIs are less common in young, otherwise healthy cats — but they’re more likely in:
+UTIs are less common in young, otherwise healthy cats than many people think.
+They’re more likely in:

 • Senior cats